ridwanbejo/Awesome-Bandung-IT-Companies/README.md

 ## About the docs

 Bandung Greater Area is a region in West Java which is consists of Bandung City, Cimahi City, West Bandung Regency and Bandung Regency.
-The Greater Area is notorious for having some reputable university such as:
+The Greater Area is well-known for having some reputable university such as:

 -  Institut Teknologi Bandung (ITB)
 -  Universitas Padjadjaran (UNPAD)